GlobalFinPrint/global_finprint/docs/data_entry_workflow.rst

 Workflow testing December 2015

 Scale assumptions:
     - 400 reefs
-    - 2+ reefs per trip
+    - 2+ reefs per trip (valid?)
     - 50 sets per reef, i.e., 100+ sets per trip
-    - trips are divided up amongst 10 (?) teams each with a lead who will do the data entry
+    - trips are divided up amongst 10 (this is approximately correct?) teams each with a lead who will do the data entry
     - trip data will be entered 1 or a few at a time and possibly edited slightly after the trip
     - set data will be entered in large batches after returning from the trip
         - set data is thus the crux of the trip data entry optimization problem
     - observations will be handled by a large group of volunteers
         - while shortening the time necessary for the volunteers to get through a video is a key goal, they will not be rapidly entering large amounts of data

 Assumed workflow: